duplxey/postgres-post/README.md

 Creating a new Next.js app in /back4app-postgres.
 ```

-> In case you've never used the `create-next-app` utility it'll automatically get installed.
+> If you've never used the `create-next-app` utility, it'll automatically get installed.

-Ensure to enable [TailwindCSS](https://tailwindcss.com/), since we'll use it instead of a component library.
+Ensure you enable [TailwindCSS](https://tailwindcss.com/) since we'll use it instead of a component library.

 Next, clean up the bootstrapped project by performing the following: